 10. Show the subtotal price near the CTA button

 A common practice for most eCommerce stores is placing the subtotal price of the customer’s order close to the main CTA button, and it’s something people expect.
-It should be placed near the main CTA button, ideally right above it.
+It should be placed near the main CTA button, ideally right above risk free serv site.
 Additionally, it should also have a large font size and contrasting colours to the rest of the page so it’s prominent enough.

 11. Display shipping information